SharedCode/sop/README.md

 It has nifty algorithms controlling/talking to Redis & Cassandra(in behalf of your CRUD operations) in order to ensure each ACID attribute is enforced by the transaction.
 If ACID attributes spells mission critical for your system, then look no further.
 SOP provides all that and a whole lot more, e.g. built-in data caching via Redis.
 So, your data are "cached" in Redis and since SOP transaction also caches your data within the host memory, then you get a L1/L2 caching for free, just by using SOP code library.

 ## Fine Tuning
-There are two primary ingredients affecting performance and I/O via SOP.
+There are three primary ingredients affecting performance and I/O via SOP.
 They are:
   * Slot Length - typical values are 100, 500, 1,000 and so on... up to 10,000, depends on your application data requirements & usage scenario
   * Batch Size - typically aligns with Slot Length, i.e. - set the batch size to the same amount/value as the Slot Length
+  * Cache Duration - see respective section above for details about cache duration

 Base on your data structure size and the amount you intend to store using SOP, there is an opportunity to optimize for I/O and performance.
 Small to medium size data, will typically fit well with a bigger node size.
 For typical structure size scenarios, slot length anywhere from 100 to 5,000 may be ideal.
 You can match the batch size with the slot length.
 In this case, it means that you are potentially filling in a node with your entire batch.
 This is faster for example, as compared to your batch requiring multiple nodes, which will require more "virtual Ids" (or handles) in the registry table, thus, will (potentially) require more reads from registry & the node blob table.
 And more importantly, during commit, the lesser the number of nodes(thus, lesser "virtual Ids") used, the leaner & faster the "logged transaction" performs, which is the deciding step in the commit process, the one that makes your changes available to other transactions/machines, or triggers rollback due to conflict.
 It is best to keep that (virtual Ids) volume as minimal as possible.